VulcanJS/Telescope-Homepage/source/blog/graphql-a-new-direction-for-telescope-nova.md

 The difference is that we can now leverage Meteor's strengths without being held back by its weaknesses.

+### The Nova Framework

+With this new release, we also want to put more focus on using Nova as a framework, and not just a "build your own Hacker News" platform.

+What I mean by this is that Nova includes many lower-level tools to help you do things like generate your GraphQL schema, load data on the client, manage data updates, and generate and process forms.

+In a way, Nova is the missing link between GraphQL's flexibility and Meteor's "it just works" approach.

 ### Getting Started

 You can find the new GraphQL version of Nova [on the `devel` branch](https://github.com/TelescopeJS/Telescope/tree/devel), and the best way to get started is to check out the brand new [documentation](http://nova-docs.telescopeapp.org).